 More recently, Rupert Penry-Jones became Hannay for a 2008 BBC TV adaptation.

 And even now, a comedic version of the book is a West End staple.

 However, the best known adaptation of the story is the 1978 movie directed by Don Sharp and starring Robert Powell…

 …that’s famous for out-doing Hitchcock with this scene on Big Ben.

 So well regarded was this version that over a decade later, ITV asked Robert Powell if he’d reprise the role for a TV series called, naturally enough, Hannay.
 Here are the rather engaging, patriotic, not-at-all symbolic titles.

-It also wasn’t afraid of poaching story ideas from other genres without credit, with one episode based on Dornford Yates’ The Brother of Daphne, another based on Leslie Charteris’s Saint story The Umblemished Bootlegger.
+As well as its frequent hat-tips to Buchan’s books, Hannay wasn’t afraid of poaching story ideas from other genres – without credit – with one episode based on Dornford Yates’ The Brother of Daphne, another based on Leslie Charteris’s Saint story The Umblemished Bootlegger.